Amogh-Sadhu/RPI_pico_windows_setup/README.md

 # Raspberrry pi Windows Setup
-## A short guide to program and run rpi pico on a windows machine using vscode
+## A short guide to program and run rpi pico on a windows machine using vscode with a example project.

 ### Things to download & install
 [ARM GCC Compiler](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)